d521bb85/react-use-rect/README.md

 # react-use-rect

-This hook measures a target element boundaries.
+This hook makes it easy to measure a DOM element boundaries (DOMRect).

-It updates the measure once:

-- the target element size changes;
-- the target element or it's ascendant elements scroll;
-- transitions end.
+It's especially useful when it's needed to re-measure boundaries when element size changes, window resizes, parent element scrolls or transition ends as well.

 ## Installation